 Jeremiah Tillman

 Prior to Maryland, I studied philosophy at Bard College and The New School for Social Research.
-At Maryland, I have taught courses on existentialism, ethical theory, contemporary moral issues, and the ethics of love and sex.
-I have been the teaching assistant for courses on introduction to philosophy, contemporary moral issues, ancient philosophy, and philosophy of religion.
-I also co-organize the department's Minorities and Philosophy chapter (MAPterps@umd.edu).
+At Maryland, I have taught courses on negative emotions, love and sex, existentialism, ethical theory, and contemporary moral issues.
+I have assisted courses on introduction to philosophy, ancient philosophy, and philosophy of religion.
+I advise philosophy majors as an undergraduate advisor.
+I also co-founded the department's Minorities and Philosophy chapter (MAPterps@umd.edu).